 There is a strong temptation to rationalize why on any individual call or with any individual record why you can vary from your core process.
 Fight this.

 If you are not getting results, one of the main reasons is that your call/outreach process needs to be improved.
 Or, if you have a good process, a reason for lack of results is that you vary from your core process too frequently.
+If you are finding reasons to abandon your call process too frequently, you don’t really have a process, and results will plummet.

 Even Variations From Your Process Are Part Of Your Process.